webpack/react-starter/NOTES/HowStuffWorks.md

 But when prerendering, the main `React.renderToString(<Application />)` call (in `/app/prerender.jsx`) outputs to a string, which is inserted into the HTML (including React component states) as content.
 The browser now can show the HTML instantly in the DOM, but proceeds to run the React JS that resumes the usual DOM mutations.

+Note: Routes that use `react-proxy!` can not be prerendered.

 ## How a page updates while you are programming.
 After running the app webserver in development mode (see above) you'd have to manually reload the page after changing a JSX file.